Siege of Talkalakh (May 2011)

-On 14 May 2011, during the 2011–2012 Syrian uprising, the Syrian military began an operation in the Syrian town of Talkalakh.
-The government said it was targeting terrorist groups, while the Syrian opposition called it a crackdown against pro-democracy protesters.
+On 14 May 2011, during the Syrian revolution, the Syrian military began an operation in the Syrian town of Talkalakh.
+The government said that it was targeting terrorist groups, while the Syrian opposition described it as a crackdown against pro-democracy protesters.

 The operation

 On 15 May, the Syrian military entered the town of Talkalakh, on the border with Lebanon.
-There followed reports that the military was massacring members of the Syrian opposition.
-The reports were mostly from civilians fleeing over the Kabir River into Lebanon to escape the violence.
+Reports subsequently emerged that the military was massacring members of the Syrian opposition.
+The reports were mostly from civilians fleeing over the Kabir river into Lebanon to escape the violence.

-By 19 May, the military finished its operation and started to withdraw from Talkalakh.
+By 19 May, the military concluded its operation and began withdrawing from Talkalakh.